Homemade marshmallows are fun to make for special holidays like Easter.

 To make this project quick and easy prep the pans with a mixture of flour and confectioner sugar.
 You can see below in the photo that cutting out the marshmallow shapes was quite easy.
 The little bit of non stick spray on the parchment is the key.

-TIP: Dipping the marshmallows in chocolate is quite a messy job, this is one to do without the kids only because they will have the chocolate dripping all over the kitchen.
+TIP: Dipping the marshmallows in chocolate is quite a messy job.
+There could be quite a bit of chocolate dripping so you might want to think about the having the younger kids add the sprinkles after you dipped the marshmallows.
 It’s hard to keep it contained in one area – I don’t know why but the chocolate just seems to travel everywhere.
 The sprinkles are yet another story but the vacuum is key with sprinkles, so let the kids have fun!

 So I’m shouting out a HUGE thank you to Butter With A Side of Bread’s for her video and a recipe that I will make more often than I did before.